g-mainardi/PPS-24-scala-path/8-process/sprints/sprint2.md

 ### Sprint Review
 There were a bit of refactoring that we had to do to implement some core feature of the controller and the view in a more clean and concise way.
-We have found ourselves spending a lot of time discussing design choices, cleaner code and refactorings to achieve more concise code.
+We have found ourselves spending a lot of time discussing design choices, cleaner code and refactorings to achieve more conciseness.
+Overall, we have refined the code we have built in the first sprint.

 ### Sprint Retrospective